-As of December 31, 2017, we had accumulated net operating losses ("NOLs"), of approximately \$124 million.
-In the interim period through September 30, 2018 we have incurred additional losses for accounting purposes from operations of \$13 million.
-Varying jurisdictional tax codes have restrictions on the use of NOLs, if a corporation undergoes an "ownership change," the Company's ability to use its pre-change NOLs, R&D credits and other prechange tax attributes to offset its post-change income may be limited.
+As of December 31, 2018, we had accumulated net operating losses ("NOLs"), of approximately \$133 million.
+For the year ended December 31, 2018 we have incurred additional losses for accounting purposes from operations of \$16.6 million.
+Varying jurisdictional tax codes have restrictions on the use of NOLs, if a corporation undergoes an "ownership change," the Company's ability to use its pre-change NOLs, R&D credits and other pre-change tax attributes to offset its post-change income may be limited.
 An ownership change is generally defined as a greater than 50% change in equity ownership.
 Based upon an analysis of our equity ownership, we do not believe that we have experienced such ownership changes and therefore our annual utilization of our NOLs is not limited.
 However, should we experience additional ownership changes, our NOL carry forwards may be limited.